Andrewnetwork/CoronavirusBlog/categories_and_thought.md

 </figure>
 </center>

-We may say that *knowledge* is the knowledge of categories, classes, and relationships between them.
+We have knowledge of *things*; the knowledge of categories, classes, and relationships between them is the substance of our knowledge at the logical level.
 In *Figure 2* we used a set of properties to distinguish between the human and integer class.
 We didn't rigorously define these properties.
 We relied on the *natural language definitions* for the entities involved.
 What does it mean to be *mortal*?
 Answering such questions rigorously depends on constructing an *ontology*.

 <u><b>(Definition 4) <i>Ontology</i>:</b></u> A rigorous representation of knowledge.